vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/01_upodghAtAdhikAraH.md

 SANSKRIT VERSE:

-I bow to those great men who have refuted the arguments of men \*that chop logic and ask, “Why and wherefore ?", in connection with the truths of) the sastra which treats (in two parts) of karma and Brabman.
+I bow to those great men who have refuted the arguments of men \*that chop logic and ask, “Why and wherefore ?", in connection with the truths of) the śāstra which treats (in two parts) of karma and Brabman.
 They have thereby rendered clean the highroad that leads to the Lord of Hastigiri.

 TAMIL VERSE: